realtrollman2319/uClassManagers/README.md

 # uClassManagers
-The module that will ultimately expand uScript2.
+The module that will (ultimately???) expand uScript2.

 # Note
 Documentation soon, I promise.